 If a patient is deficient in both vitamin B12 and folate, but only takes folic acid supplements, the vitamin B12 deficiency may be masked.
 The anaemia associated with both may be resolved, but the underlying neuropathy (nerve damage) will persist and may deteriorate.

-The Schilling test was once used fairly routinely to confirm a diagnosis of pernicious anaemia as the cause of a vitamin B12 deficiency.
-It is still requested occasionally but has fallen from favour because it involves giving the patient radioactive vitamin B12.
-The Schilling test has been replaced, in part, by the measurement of intrinsic factor binding antibodies and parietal cell antibodies.
+The Schilling test was once used fairly routinely to confirm a diagnosis of pernicious anaemia as the cause of a vitamin B12 deficiency by demonstrating abnormal B12 absorption in the small intestine.
+It is no longer widely available.
+The Schilling test has been replaced, in part, by the measurement of intrinsic factor binding antibodies although these may only be seen in about 50% of patients with pernicious anaemia.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.